Why do we need farm animal sanctuaries?

 These figures are overwhelming, especially when you stop to think that behind each and every statistic is an individual who wanted to live.

 Until we change the way we view animals and how we, they and the planet are inherently connected, things will not change for us, the planet or for them.
-At Little Oak Sanctuary our residents are advocates for their kind, helping people make the connection with them as individual beings who deserve nothing short of being exploited as commodities.
+At Little Oak Sanctuary our residents are advocates for their kind, helping people make the connection with them as individual beings who deserve nothing short of living their lives free from exploitation.

 ** This figure does not include animals who suffered to death before reaching the slaughterhouse, or fish or crustaceans